wp-plugins/ezinearticles-wordpress-plugin/readme.txt

 == Screenshots ==

-1. Activating the plugin.
+1. To add a new plugin, search for ezinearticles.
+2. Find "EzineArticles WordPress Plugin" and click "install".
+3. Click the "Install Now" button.
+4. Activate the plugin after install.
+5. Or activate in the plugin menu.
-2. Set your log in information and API key under Options.
+6. Set you API Key, EzineArticles Username, and EzineArticles Password under Options.
-3. Check the checkbox on the 'WP Ezinearticles' box to publish your post.
+7. Check the checkbox on the 'WP Ezinearticles' box to publish your post.

 == ChangeLog ==

+= 1.6.2 =

+* Improved instructions.
+* Bugfix: Found an extra div tag that would prevent the page from rendering on the left side when invalid account information was used.
+* Bugfix: Webkit based browsers would show the text of the Signature box where the name was.
+* Bugfix: Non alphanumeric passwords now supported.

 = 1.6 =